-To connect with your grant officer or get more information on sponsored programs, please contact Cathy Harlan at firstname.lastname@example.org
+To connect with your grant officer or get more information on sponsored programs, please go to staff page and click “OSP Staff by College” dropdown.
+For any other questions or information please contact Cathy Harlan at email@example.com.

 The Grant Writing Laboratory provides research and proposal development support to NSU faculty and professional staff members with the goal of improving success with grant-seeking.

 All aspects of grant training, grant seeking and proposal development are addressed in the Grant Writing Laboratory, from brainstorming, grant/project planning, and funding research, to proposal writing.
 Customized templates and samples for certain grant application components are available upon request.